 It’s important to point out that while the organization can’t work on behalf of a politician’s campaign, they are still allowed to complete actions, like broadcast advertisements, which could benefit a candidate.

 One of the main requirements of a 501c4 association deals with lobbying.
 The IRS allows such organizations to lobby for its desired legislation as long as it pertains to their social welfare causes.
-However, if lobbying occurs, they may have to divulge the amount of funds used for such processes, especially when the money is directly tied to membership fees.
+However, if lobbying occurs, they may have to divulge the number of funds used for such processes, especially when the money is directly tied to membership fees.
 In some instances, the IRS may tax some or the entire amount spent.

 501c4 Common activities